modular-component/website/docs/extensions/official/with-default-props.md

 ---
 sidebar_position: 2
 ---

 # @modular-component/with-default-props

-Provides a `defaultProps()` stage allowing to set default value for props.
+Provides a `defaultProps()` stage allowing to set default values for props.
 Contrary to the standard React `defaultProps` field, the `defaultProps()` stage can also _set new props_ that are not surfaced by the component, and react to passed props (or other previous stages) to dynamically compute a default value.